ChaosHour/ssh-audits/README.md

 ```

 #####
-The main import used
+The main import used for ssh is the ssh package.

-github.com/melbahja/goph
+[Goph](https://github.com/melbahja/goph) - github.com/melbahja/goph

 ```GO
 This was compiled for FreeBSD, but you can compile for the OS you wish.